EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `runoffSaturationExcess_Bergstroem1992`: saturation excess runoff using original Bergström method
+- `runoffSaturationExcess_Bergstroem1992`: Saturation excess runoff using the original Bergström method.

-- `runoffSaturationExcess_Bergstroem1992MixedVegFraction`: saturation excess runoff using Bergström method with separate berg parameters for vegetated and non-vegetated fractions
+- `runoffSaturationExcess_Bergstroem1992MixedVegFraction`: Saturation excess runoff using the Bergström method with separate parameters for vegetated and non-vegetated fractions.

-- `runoffSaturationExcess_Bergstroem1992VegFraction`: saturation excess runoff using Bergström method with parameter scaled by vegetation fraction
+- `runoffSaturationExcess_Bergstroem1992VegFraction`: Saturation excess runoff using the Bergström method with parameters scaled by vegetation fraction.

-- `runoffSaturationExcess_Bergstroem1992VegFractionFroSoil`: saturation excess runoff using Bergström method with parameter scaled by vegetation fraction and frozen soil fraction
+- `runoffSaturationExcess_Bergstroem1992VegFractionFroSoil`: Saturation excess runoff using the Bergström method with parameters scaled by vegetation fraction and frozen soil fraction.

-- `runoffSaturationExcess_Bergstroem1992VegFractionPFT`: saturation excess runoff using Bergström method with parameter scaled by vegetation fraction and PFT
+- `runoffSaturationExcess_Bergstroem1992VegFractionPFT`: Saturation excess runoff using the Bergström method with parameters scaled by vegetation fraction separated by different PFTs.

-- `runoffSaturationExcess_Zhang2008`: saturation excess runoff as a function of incoming water and PET
+- `runoffSaturationExcess_Zhang2008`: Saturation excess runoff as a function of incoming water and PET following Zhang (2008).

-- `runoffSaturationExcess_none`: set the saturation excess runoff to zero
+- `runoffSaturationExcess_none`: Sets saturation excess runoff to 0.

-- `runoffSaturationExcess_satFraction`: saturation excess runoff as a fraction of saturated fraction of land
+- `runoffSaturationExcess_satFraction`: Saturation excess runoff as a fraction of the saturated fraction of a grid-cell.

 </details>